 Dr. Cr.

+Date Particulars L.F. (₹) (₹)

+2022

-Date Particulars L.F. (₹) (₹) 2022 Since sales book has been cast ₹100 short, the Sales Account (a) has been similarly credited ₹100 short.
+(a) Since sales book has been cast ₹100 short, the Sales Account has been similarly credited ₹100 short.
 The correcting entry is to credit the Sales Account by ₹100 as "By wrong totaling of the Sales Book ₹100".

-Returns Inward Account 150 (b) Dr. To Green & Co.
-Account 150 (Being Goods returned by the firm, previously omitted from the Returns Inward Book) Furniture A/c Dr. 1,000 (c) To Purchase A/c 1,000 (Being correction of the mistake, by which purchases Account was debited instead of the Furniture Account) (d) In this case the account of the customer has been correctly posted; Dr. the discount account has been debited ₹18 short since it has been omitted from the discount column on the debit side of the cash book.
+(b) Returns Inward Account To Green & Co.
+Account (Being Goods returned by the firm, previously omitted from the Returns Inward Book) Dr. 150 150

+(c) Furniture A/c Dr. 1,000

+To Purchase A/c 1,000

+(Being correction of the mistake, by which purchases Account was debited instead of the Furniture Account)

+(d) In this case the account of the customer has been correctly posted; the discount account has been debited ₹18 short since it has been omitted from the discount column on the debit side of the cash book.
 The discount account should now be debited by the entry.
+"To Omission of entry in the Cash Book ₹18".
+Dr.